GudiDheeraj/Dissertation-sports-analysis/README.md

-# Dissertation-sports-analysis
+# Dissertation on sports analysis

-## Dissertation Sports Analysis
+## This project is a part of masters thesis submitted to Durham University

 Explore the full dissertation on sports analysis by visiting the link below: